What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 Conclusion: Moving Forward After Failing a DOT Drug Test

 Although failing a DOT drug test has significant and far-reaching implications, understanding the steps and options available can empower affected individuals.
-By diligently completing the SAP program, passing required return-to-duty tests, and maintaining compliance with ongoing follow-up testing protocols, employees have the opportunity to regain their careers and rebuild professional credibility.
+By diligently completing the return to duty program, which includes the SAP program, passing required return-to-duty tests, and maintaining compliance with ongoing follow-up testing protocols, employees have the opportunity to regain their careers and rebuild professional credibility.

 We encourage you to follow these guidelines carefully, ensuring both compliance and a successful return to a rewarding professional path.